2020 Spring Term

 A study of basic dance movement through exploration, analysis and identification of the principles of Contemporary Dance as an art form.
 A participation course, utilizing problem-solving and creativity in movement.

 The Beginning Ballet course will provide instruction in the basic movements upon which all movements in ballet are built.
 Posture and alignment are stressed as well as foot articulation and proper use of turn-out.
-The class incorporates barre work, center combinations and locomotor movements across the floor.
-Students will also be taught the French terminology for movements learned.
-Offered each term*.
-Repeatable two times for a maximum of 4 credits in degree.
+The class incorporates barre work, center combinations and loco-motor movements across the floor.
+French terminology for movements learned.
+Offered each semester.

 TAP DANCE I